vzhang90/Kickstarter_Analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

-1. A pivot table was initially created in the worksheet titled *Theater Outcoes by Launch Date* -filters on "Parent Category" and "Years"
+1. A pivot table was initially created in the worksheet titled *Theater Outcoes by Launch Date*
+- filters on "Parent Category" and "Years"
     -"Parent Category" filtered on "theater"
 2. Campaign outcomes sorted descending order so "successful" is first
 3. Line chart created showing number of successful, failed, or canceled projects by months